 12 great leaf peeping destinations in the Carolinas

 Fall is the most gorgeous time of the year in the Carolinas, particularly in the higher altitude Upstate South Carolina and Western North Carolina mountainous regions.
+Leaf peeping in the Carolinas should be number 1 on your bucket list come autumn.
 By the time October rolls around, the summer heat is long gone, the air is dry and crisp, and conditions are perfect for hiking, alfresco dining, and festivals.
 Tourist crowds have begun to dwindle down, thus making this the ideal time of the year to check out the charming downtowns of Asheville & Greenville, as well as the beautiful state parks surrounding the region.

 This small, yet beautiful state park lies just north of Greenville.
 The park was named after the city’s iconic geographical feature, a 2000 foot mountain which provides a beautiful backdrop to this charming city.
 This park is beautiful anytime of the year, and even more importantly, attractively quiet as it is not a top tourist destination.
-Peaceful hiking trails, a serene lake, and relaxing Adirondack chairs and picnicking space add to the tranquil setting.
+Peaceful hiking trails, a serene lake, relaxing Adirondack chairs, and ample woodsy picnicking space add to the tranquil setting.

 During the fall season, you will want to take a quiet walk along one of the hiking trails.
 Start with an easy scenic lakeside stroll via the Lake Placid Loop and then enjoy a lovely picnic amongst the colorful fall surroundings.
 Paris Mountain is the perfect fall destination for nature lovers, leaf peepers, and anyone else seeking a nice easy stroll through the wilderness during a beautiful time of the year.